pixelwizard2/Project.CV---VisionDetect--Research-on-Object-Detection-Through-Advanced-Computer-Vision-Techniques/README.md

 -**Demo Video of Code B (Prototype)**

-Code Review & Comparative Analysis
+## 3. Code Review & Comparative Analysis

-Comparison of the Entire Code of Code A (Left) and Modifications in Code B (Right)
+-**Comparison of the Entire Code of Code A (Left) and Modifications in Code B (Right)**

-Comparison of Object Movement Detection Range between Code A (Top Screen) and Code B (Bottom Screen)
+-**Comparison of Object Movement Detection Range between Code A (Top Screen) and Code B (Bottom Screen)**

-Description of Used Technologies and Algorithms
+## 4. Description of Used Technologies and Algorithms

-Background Subtraction: This method detects movement by calculating the pixel difference between two consecutively captured images.
+-**(1) Background Subtraction:** This method detects movement by calculating the pixel difference between two consecutively captured images.
 Moving objects show distinct pixel changes compared to the background.

-Grayscale Conversion: Converts color images to grayscale, reducing data size and complexity, and speeding up processing.
+-**(2) Grayscale Conversion:** Converts color images to grayscale, reducing data size and complexity, and speeding up processing.

-Gaussian Blur: Applies a blur effect to images to reduce fine noise, increasing image smoothness and reducing processing errors.
+-**(3) Gaussian Blur:** Applies a blur effect to images to reduce fine noise, increasing image smoothness and reducing processing errors.

-Thresholding: Converts images to only black and white colors, primarily used for clearly distinguishing objects from the background.
+-**(4) Thresholding:** Converts images to only black and white colors, primarily used for clearly distinguishing objects from the background.

-Dilation: Expands the area of white pixels in binarized images, filling small holes or gaps.
+-**(5) Dilation:** Expands the area of white pixels in binarized images, filling small holes or gaps.

-Contour Detection: Identifies the contours of objects in images, crucial for accurately identifying and analyzing each object.
+-**(6) Contour Detection:** Identifies the contours of objects in images, crucial for accurately identifying and analyzing each object.

 These algorithms play an essential role in effectively detecting and tracking moving objects in images, with each technology greatly aiding in implementing stronger object detection capabilities in the field of computer vision.